 Hinton will be the CEO of the proposed combined system; his executive team will include Chuck Stokes, president and CEO of Memorial Hermann, and Pete McCanna, president of BSW.
 The health systems said a unified board would be created with equal representation from both organizations.

 The new organization will have executive and support staff based in Austin, Dallas, Houston and Temple.

 “Through this combined system, we have a unique opportunity to reinvent health care and make a profound difference in the lives of millions of Texans,” said Stokes.

-Our Take: This deal has been in the works for some time, evidenced by a polished website that was ready to go at launch—replete with feel-good videos—proclaiming that the two organizations are “transforming health together” for the good of all Texans.
+at was ready to go at launch—replete with feel-good videos—proclaiming that the two organizations are “transforming health together” for the good of all Texans.

 “Texans need organizations with histories of leadership like ours to step up,” the website touts, noting candidly that “Texas ranks 44th in overall health, and Texas has the highest uninsured rate in the nation.”